 Can you share a key takeaway from the program?
-What was a key lesson or message that you were able to take back and immediately apply in your legal department?
+What were you able to take back and immediately apply in your legal department?

-You were a member of the first cohort that completed the ACC In-house Counsel Certification Program in a virtual format over multiple weeks.
+You were a member of the first cohort that completed the ACC In-house Certification program in the virtual format over multiple weeks.
 How did you find the virtual format and did it still provide opportunities to connect and engage with your fellow attendees?

 The certification program is intended to explore several core competency areas, including developing stakeholder relationships, law department management, and legal services.
 In your opinion, why are these skills — or core competencies — essential for in-house success?

 These core competencies are the things that drive successful in-house practice.
 An internal legal department cannot be a partner to the business if it does not have relationships with stakeholders and the business does not have trust in the legal department.
 The internal legal department is a business partner and business enabler, not a roadblock, and it is essential to build stakeholder relationships and legal department reputation to emphasize this within the business.

 Can you provide an example of how the program helped your understanding and delivery of one of these core competencies?